 Before joining FRA in October 2005, Mr. Lauby was employed by Booz Allen Hamilton, where he performed safety and security work for the Federal Government and the railway and transit industry.
 During his tenure at Booz Allen, Mr. Lauby was assigned lead investigator by the Special Commission of Inquiry in the 2003 Waterfall, New South Wales, accident near Sydney, Australia.
 He was later assigned to lead recovery efforts to modify and reopen the Las Vegas Monorail.

 Prior to joining Booz Allen, Mr. Lauby served as the Director of the National Transportation Safety Board (NTSB) Office of Railroad Safety, where he managed hundreds of railroad and rail transit accident investigations.
-He led the U.S. fact-finding contingent to the 1998 Eschede, Germany, ICE accident investigation and represented the NTSB on the RSAC and the American Public Transportation Association’s (formerly American Public Transit Association) Passenger Rail Equipment Safety Standards Committee.
+He led the U.S. fact-finding contingent to the 1998 Eschede, Germany, Inter-City Express (ICE) accident investigation and represented the National Transportation Safety Board on the RSAC and the American Public Transportation Association’s (formerly American Public Transit Association) Passenger Rail Equipment Safety Standards Committee.

 Mr. Lauby also served as a project manager for Knorr Brake Corporation, a major railcar brake manufacturer, on numerous light rail vehicle, new car procurements and as a maintenance supervisor at a Conrail locomotive running repair shop.